Suppliers of goods and services

 The Joint Controllers of the personal data of Suppliers who are natural persons and Suppliers’ Representatives are the companies:

-- GWW Grynhoff i Partnerzy Radcowie Prawni i Doradcy Podatkowi sp. p. with its registered office in Warsaw at Książeca 4 (00-498 Warsaw), entered in the Register of Entrepreneurs of the National Court Register conducted by the District Court for the city of Warsaw in Warsaw, XII Economic Division of the National Court Register, under the KRS number 0000541501, NIP 7792022623, REGON 631226810, and
+- GWW Grynhoff i Partnerzy Radcowie Prawni i Doradcy Podatkowi sp. p. with its registered office in Warsaw at 4 Książęca Street (00-498 Warsaw), entered in the Register of Entrepreneurs of the National Court Register kept by the District Court for the City of Warsaw in Warsaw, XII Economic Division of the National Court Register, under the KRS number 0000541501, NIP 7792022623, REGON 631226810, and

-- GWW Ladziński, Cmoch i Wspólnicy Spółka komandytowa with registered office in Warsaw, ul.
-Książeca 4 (00-498 Warsaw), entered into the register of entrepreneurs of the National Court Register kept by the District Court for the Capital City of Warsaw in Warsaw, XII Economic Division of the National Court Register, under KRS number 0000956566, NIP 7010313649, REGON 145496595.
+- GWW Ladziński, Cmoch i Wspólnicy sp. k. with registered office in Warsaw, 4 Książęca Street (00-498 Warsaw), entered into the register of entrepreneurs of the National Court Register kept by the District Court for the Capital City of Warsaw in Warsaw, XII Economic Division of the National Court Register, under KRS number 0000956566, NIP 7010313649, REGON 145496595.

 2. CO-ADMINISTRATORS’ RESPONSIBILITIES